Step-by-Step DIY Pantry Shelves Tutorial to Create a Custom Pantry That Fits Your Needs! How to Build a Pantry in Your Home.

 Now it’s time to actually install the shelves!

 Starting with your bottom shelf, place it on the back and side brackets and nail into those supports using a nail gun.
 Work your way up the pantry, securing each of the back shelves.

 (side note: I know it looks like we’ve already added the wood brackets by this step, but I promise we didn’t add them till later.
 I just forgot to get pictures along the way, so I had my husband pretend to hold the nail gun at the end so I could show you exactly where we nailed from.)

 Then go back and add your side shelves by nailing them to the side support and back support.

 Add Some Supports to Reinforce the Pantry Shelves

 To give them additional support on the front right corner, we added L-brackets underneath.
 On the very top shelf, we added it on top so it wouldn’t be as visible.

 I honestly can’t even describe how nice this is to have a finished, organized pantry!
-It’s hard to believe that just 4 days ago, it looked like this:
+It’s hard to believe that it used to look like this:

 And it’s crazy to me that even though we went from 5 shelves before to 5 shelves now… we have SO much more room!
 Every single thing I took out went right back in, but there is so much extra room now!
 It’s amazing what a little organizing can do when it comes to space!